She Writes Press, October 5, 2021

 —Byllye Avery, Founder, Black Women's Health Imperative.

-I wrote These Walls Between Us in order to reflect on, and honor, the still-evolving sixty-year connection between Mary Norman and myself, and to chronicle how we came to call each other friends.
-Though we are close in age, we met in my mother’s kitchen; Mary was the Black “help” and I the privileged white daughter.
-Years later, my work as a co-author of Our Bodies, Ourselves, a widely-selling resource on women’s health and sexuality, prompted me to face my unexamined biases around class and race.
+Mary Norman and I co-created These Walls Between Us in order to reflect on, and honor, the still-evolving sixty-year connection between us and to chronicle how we came to call each other friends.
+Though we are close in age, we met in my mother’s kitchen; Mary was the Black domestic worker and I the privileged white daughter.
+In our thirties, Mary suggested that we write a book about our friendship, and I said yes.
+While I focused on the writing, Mary co-created the content through visits, phone calls, emails, road trip conversations and, most recently, texting.
+My work as a co-author of Our Bodies, Ourselves, a widely-selling resource on women’s health and sexuality, had prompted me to face my unexamined biases around class and race.
 These Walls Between Us offers lessons from my oft-stumbling efforts, as a white woman, to see Mary more fully and to become a more dependable friend.
+We'd love to visit your book group or anti-racism group via Zoom!

 “Unless the white community breaks its silence and determines that race is not a peripheral issue, but an issue central to the things that we say are valuable to America . . . the finest movement in the world will not cause racism to cease.”